yaakov41g/KEset/README.md

 **WHAT IS KEset ?**
 ----------------
-‏KEset is a plug-in application that corrects gibberish typing.
-For example : If you typed 'akuo' gibberish, it will be corrected to 'שלום' (hello in hebrew)
+‏ KEset is a plug-in application that corrects gibberish typing.
+For example : If you typed 'اثممخ صخقمي' gibberish, it will be 'hello corrected  to 'hello world'.

 See more in the description on Options.js

 It can be downloaded from Microsoft Store , free , but with a few minor bugs :